JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 <h3 id="Dashboard">View Dashboard</h3>
 From the home screen, you can get to the _Dashboard_ by clicking on the _Groups_ button.
-The dashboard allows you to view the list of groups on the phone and create new groups. *TODO: Use realistic names for ranch and ower, e.g., Dodge City Ranch.*
+The dashboard allows you to view the list of groups on the phone and create new groups.

 <table>
  <tr>